 Understanding the basics

 What is the purpose of typography?

 The most important purpose of web typography is to make it easy for users to read the text information being presented.
 Different typefaces are more or less legible, making typeface selection or paramount importance.
 Other purposes include brand reinforcement, increased engagement, and improved user experience.

 Web typography is, simply put, the way fonts are used in website designs.
 Typography on the web has evolved from only including a handful of “web safe” fonts to allowing designers to use virtually any properly-licensed font in their web designs.

 What is typography used for?

 Web typography is used to make it easy for users to read text information being presented.
 Different typefaces are more or less legible, making typeface selection or paramount importance.
 Other uses include brand reinforcement, increased engagement, and improved user experience.

 How does a font differ from a typeface?

 Historically, a typeface included multiple fonts from the same family, while a font was a specific weight and size type within that family.
-In modern typography terminology, the terms font and typeface are often used interchangeably.
+In modern typography, fonts and typefaces are often used interchangeably.

 What is typography and why is it important?